Blog post

 1. Ancient Roots

 Halloween’s origins date back over 2,000 years to the Celtic festival of Samhain, marking the end of the harvest season and the beginning of winter.
-During this time, the Celts believed that the boundary between the living and the dead was blurred.
-They lit bonfires and wore costumes to ward off roaming spirits.
-This connection to the supernatural is still felt today, as Halloween continues to evoke themes of ghosts and ghouls.
+During this time, the Celts believed the boundary between the living and the dead was blurred.
+To ward off roaming spirits, they lit bonfires and wore costumes.
+This supernatural connection is still felt today, as Halloween continues to bring forth themes of ghosts and ghouls.

 2. The Name Game

-The term “Halloween” is derived from “All Hallows’ Eve,” which refers to the evening before All Hallows’ Day (now known as All Saints’ Day) celebrated on November 1.
-This was a time for honoring saints and martyrs, and as the tradition evolved, it absorbed various local customs, leading to the celebration we know today.
-Over time, the name has shifted, but the essence of remembering the past remains.
+The term “Halloween” comes from “All Hallows’ Eve,” the night before All Hallows’ Day, now called All Saints’ Day, celebrated on November 1.
+Originally, this day honoured saints and martyrs.
+As the tradition evolved, it incorporated various local customs, shaping the celebration we recognize today.
+Over time, the name has changed, but the core idea of remembering the past endures.

 3. Trick-or-Treating Origins